Summary

 After restart, run:

 Open Microsoft Store and install "Ubuntu 22.04 LTS".
-Launch it and complete the initial setup with a username and password.
+After installation:

 Installing Docker Desktop